WebOrigami/docs/src/content/framework/intro1.md

 $ ori serve
 Server running at http://localhost:5000.
 Press Ctrl+C to stop.
 ```

+Note: The default StackBlitz terminal prompt looks like `❯`, but this tutorial uses the more typical `$` as the prompt.

 StackBlitz may indicate that you need to enable certain cookies in order to run the server.